cordlandwehr/kettle/README.md

 Thereby, configuration files can override values from other files.

 ## Project Configuration

-* Section "Environment":
+### Section "Environment"
-** any "variable=value" element in this section is exported as environment value
+* any "variable=value" element in this section is exported as environment value

+### Section "Default
+* makeArguments: any list of arguments to be appended to the make call (eg. "-j4")
+* cmakeArguments: any list of arguments to be appended to the cmake call

-* Section "Project"
+### Section "Project"
-** vcs: git (currently only option)
+* vcs: git (currently only option)
-** vcsGitSubmodules: true/false, enables git submodule updates if vcs is Git ** vcsUrl: url to resository
+* vcsGitSubmodules: true/false, enables git submodule updates if vcs is Git
+* vcsUrl: url to resository
-** buildSystem: cmake (currently only option)
+* buildSystem: cmake (currently only option)